 In precise, the study’s team of researchers mentioned that nonprofit nursing domestic chains usually charged the very best private-pay prices, even as for-earnings chains had the lowest.
-Additionally, nursing homes that operated in less crowded markets robotically charged more than their friends that confronted stiffer opposition, in keeping with lead creator Sean Huang, an assistant professor at Georgetown University.
+Additionally, nursing homes that operated in less crowded markets robotically set more than their friends that confronted stiffer opposition, in keeping with lead creator Sean Huang, an assistant professor at Georgetown University.

 “We do find the charge is higher while [nursing homes] have less opposition, and the price is likewise better while nursing domestic beds are by and large occupied,” Huang told Home Health Care News.